Public Notice

 - Qualifies as a certified urgent need

-Funding amounts are subject to change based on actual amounts awarded from grantor agencies and availability of funds.
+Funding amounts are subject to change based on actual amounts awarded from grantor agencies and the availability

 Organizations seeking information, technical assistance with the grant application process, or for any general questions, please contact Tracey Smith by phone at (239) 252-1428 or by email at Tracey.Smith@collier.gov.